elizerdim/etch-a-sketch/README.md

 - I don't usually like using "hacky" wrappers, but this [article](https://css-tricks.com/color-inputs-a-deep-dive-into-cross-browser-differences/) shows just how complicated and near impossible it is to style color type inputs, so I opted to use a div wrapper around it to make it a circle with ```overflow: hidden``` instead of playing around with things like ```-webkit-appearance```, ```-webkit-color-swatch```, ```-webkit-color-swatch-wrapper```, and ```-moz-color-swatch``` and still not getting it right across browsers.

+- How to style sliders (range inputs) with consistency across all browsers.
+There is a very handy style generator for range inputs liked below in the Useful resources section.

 ### Continued development

 Use this section to outline areas that you want to continue focusing on in future projects.
 These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.